 Even after winning the Uruguayan league title in 2022, Nacional’s total of 49 remains four short of rivals Penarol.

-Where the Tricolores do have the advantage is in international competition, collecting more silverware than Penarol despite fewer Copa Libertadores wins (three to five).
+Where the Tricolores do have the advantage is in international competition, collecting more silverware on the global stage than Penarol, their arch-rivals for a century and more.

 Granted, a lack of elite competition domestically lies at the core of Al Ahly’s sustained dominance of Egyptian football.
 That though takes nothing away from the imperious manner in which that dominance has been achieved.